biruk50/Digital-currency-converter/README.md

-The Digital Currency Converter is a C++ program designed to convert currency in real-time based on a video feed.
+This C++ program converts currency in real-time based on a video feed.

--It uses OpenCV to process video frames
--detects digits using image processing techniques and performs OCR using Tesseract -then retrieves real-time exchange rates using the Alpha Vantage API.
+-It uses OpenCV,and detects digits using Tesseract then  retrieves real-time exchange rates using the Alpha Vantage API.

+You need to install openCv,Tesseract,have the eng.traineddata(english tessdata),alpha vantage apikey

+-optionally if you want to connect it with your phone(to produce the video feed),you can use softwares like iriun